openSUSE-Rust/obs-service-cargo/README.md

 By default, it is set to true.
 So far, it has no impact on how we vendor.

+It's also useful for things like applying patches to a specified crate since we know that the extracted path results to `vendor/crate-name-version`.

 > [!IMPORTANT]
 > This is only available for the **vendor** method.
+>
+> `versioned-dirs` is not available for **registry** method.
+Fortunately,
+> directory names of crates are already versioned.
+But to patch it, you have
+> to obtain a copy.
+You can do this by having this knowledge that the
+> `registry.tar.zst` contains a path `.cargo/registry/cache/crate-name-version.crate`.
+>
+> Although, the extension ends with `.crate`, it is actually equivalent to a `.tar.gz`
+> or gz compressed tar.
+Hence, you can theoretically do the following in your specfile
+>
+> ```
+> tar xf .cargo/registry/cache/crate-name-version.crate
+> pushd crate-name-version
+> # apply patch here
+> patch -p1 < %{PATCH1}
+> popd
+> # Patch your Cargo.toml.
+Refer to https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html#the-patch-section.
+> patch -p1 < %{PATCH2}
+> ```

 # Filter